Thor-tech-of-metal/repo-it-notes/mac/intelij-short-cuts/shortcuts.md

 * colum selection mode : cmd + shift + 8

 ####  Generate code
-* surround with : select the code and cmd + option + t
+* It generated if/try/catch and others.
+Surround with : select the code and cmd + option + t

 #### Windows
 * Open project settings: cmd + ,